mradulovic988/custom-conditions-for-woocommerce/readme.txt

 * Login to your `Dashboard`
 * Open your plugins bar and click `Add New`
 * Click the `upload tab`
-* Choose `woocommerce-conditions` from your downloads folder
+* Choose `custom-conditions-for-woocommerce` from your downloads folder
 * Click `Install Now`
 * All done, now just activate the plugin
-* Go to WooCommerce -> WC Conditions and configure it ( or simply click on Settings )
+* Go to WooCommerce -> Custom Conditions and configure it ( or simply click on Settings )
 * Save, and you're all good.

 = Old Method =
-* Upload `woocommerce-conditions` to the `/wp-content/plugins/` directory
+* Upload `custom-conditions-for-woocommerce` to the `/wp-content/plugins/` directory
 * Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

-= Can I use WC Conditions plugin with any WordPress theme? =
+= Can I use Custom Conditions For WooCommerce plugin with any WordPress theme? =

 Yes.
 The plugin is fully compatible with every WordPress theme.